pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 Do I think that these ideas will be widely accepted by professional research community?
 Probably about as much as telling a community of professional pastors of religion that the world needs more lay ministers.
-That may be especially true for those researchers that are at the top of their professional ladders.
-Yet, I may be writing more to the those of the world that are researchers at heart, not by profession.
+This may be especially true for those researchers that are at the top of their professional ladders.
+Yet, I may be writing more to the those of the world that are researchers at heart, not by profession, or to those researchers that are starting out, trying to make sense of a paradoxical profession.

 In that past (as in before the Internet), high-profile, prestigious journals were the best way to get access to the latest research.
 Nowadays there are